-Active ingredient in this medicine: formoterol (eformoterol)
+Active ingredients: formoterol (eformoterol)

-What this medicine is for
+What it is used for

 Long-term treatment of reversible airways obstruction in asthma (including nocturnal asthma and exercise induced asthma) in adults and children aged 12 years and over and who are receiving inhaled or oral corticosteroids and who require bronchodilator therapy.,Oxis turbuhaler can be used on demand (prn) in asthmatics over the age of 18 years who are receiving inhaled or oral corticosteroids.
 It should not be used in patients whose asthma can be managed alone by occasional use of short acting inhaled Beta-2 agonists.

 The way to take this medicine is: Inhalation.